 - 1.1 In 2017, the Government set out proposals in the Housing White Paper, "Fixing our broken housing market" to reform the planning system with the intention of delivering more housing, improving housing affordability and removing barriers to development.
 As part of these reforms, it proposed a new 'Housing Delivery Test' (HDT) as a monitoring tool to assess the extent to which each local authority is building enough homes to meet their housing need.
-The HDT was formally introduced in Paragraph 75 of the revised National Planning Policy Framework (NPPF), published in July 2018 and updated in February 2019. - 1.2 To support the application of the HDT, the Government have produced the Housing Delivery Test Measurement Rule Book (July 2018) which outlines the methodology to be applied nationally for calculating each local planning authority's Housing Delivery Test performance.
-Further guidance on the application of the HDT is set out within the Government's Planning Practice Guidance1 (PPG). - 1.3 The HDT is an annual measurement of the number of homes being delivered in an area.
+The HDT was formally introduced in Paragraph 75 of the revised National Planning Policy Framework (NPPF), published in July 2018 and updated in February 2019. - 1.2 The Housing Delivery Test, and its implication for local authorities, is a mandatory requirement that has been introduced by Government policy.
+This document has been prepared by the Council to meet that mandatory requirement. - 1.3 To support the application of the HDT, the Government have produced the Housing Delivery Test Measurement Rule Book (July 2018) which outlines the methodology to be applied nationally for calculating each local planning authority's Housing Delivery Test performance.
+Further guidance on the application of the HDT is set out within the Government's Planning Practice Guidance1 (PPG). - 1.4 The HDT is an annual measurement of the number of homes being delivered in an area.
 It compares the number of new homes delivered (net) over the previous three years against each local planning authority's (LPA) housing requirement over the same period.
 The measurement rule book defines the formula, as below:

-Housing Delivery Test (%) = $\frac{Total\ net\ homes\ delivered\ over\ three\ year\ period}{Total\ number\ of\ homes\ required\ over\ the\ three\ year\ period}$
+Housing Delivery Test (%) = $\frac{Total net homes delivered over three year period}{Total number of homes required over the three year period}$

-- 1.4 LPAs are required to submit housing delivery statistics for their authority area to the Ministry for Housing, Communities and Local Government (MHCLG) who will publish the delivery performance for each LPA in England in November of each year. - 1.5 The HDT has been introduced in a phased approach across three years with the first reporting year being 2018.
-Once fully implemented, the following scenarios will apply: - Where housing delivery over the previous three years falls below 95% of the housing requirement, the LPA will be required to prepare an action plan setting out the reasons for under-delivery, how to reduce the risk of future under-delivery and what actions are needed to increase delivery within 6 months of the results being published; - Where delivery has been less than 85% of the housing requirement, a 20% buffer must be added to the LPA's 5-year land supply of deliverable sites: - Where delivery has been less than 75% of the housing requirement, the NPPF's presumption in favour of sustainable development would automatically apply.
-During the transitional arrangements the presumption would apply if the housing delivery falls below 25% of the housing requirement in November 2018 and 45% of the housing requirement in November 2019.
+- 1.5 LPAs are required to submit housing delivery statistics for their authority area to the Ministry for Housing, Communities and Local Government (MHCLG) who will publish the delivery performance for each LPA in England in November of each year. - 1.6 The HDT has been introduced in a phased approach across three years with the first reporting year being 2018.
+Once fully implemented, the following scenarios will apply: - Where housing delivery over the previous three years falls below 95% of the housing requirement, the LPA will be required to prepare an action plan setting out the reasons for under-delivery, how to reduce the risk of future under-delivery and what actions are needed to increase delivery within 6 months of the results being published; - Where delivery has been less than 85% of the housing requirement, a 20% buffer must be added to the LPA's 5-year land supply of deliverable sites; - Where delivery has been less than 75% of the housing requirement, the NPPF's presumption in favour of sustainable development would automatically apply.